dbgso/vscode-asciidoc-container/README.md

-# project template for visual studio code for development container
+# project template for asciidoctor with visual studio development container

 ## Usage